Will-Stahl/distributed_systems_projects/Project_3/README.md

 ## Running clients and using client UI

+Note: Only machIDs between 0 and 4 (inclusive) can be used.

 Open a separate terminal window (apart from the server one) and compile PeerNode.java using the command:

 ```